fabeet/guides/security/application.md

 trusted public keys, the browser accepts the Web site's key; otherwise, it's a failure.

-For example, Firefox trusts GlobalSign. thoughtbot.com has a TLS certificate that was signed by GlobalSign.
-When you visit thoughtbot.com, it sends its public key plus the signature from GlobalSign.
-Firefox trusts GlobalSign, so it trusts thoughtbot.com's key.
+For example, Firefox trusts Cloudflare. fabeet.com has a TLS certificate that was signed by Cloudflare.
+When you visit fabeet.com, it sends its public key plus the signature from Cloudflare.
+Firefox trusts Cloudflare, so it trusts fabeet.com's key.

 This mechanism is called a certificate authority.